 If you’re looking to shop, the best place to is in the Centre area, in the vicinity of the Radisson Blu Hotel.
 Here, you can find different places to buy unique little trinkets you won’t find anywhere else.
 This is also where the trendy Japanese restaurant COD is located.
 Although we couldn’t give it a try (we dropped by on a Sunday and it was closed), it looked really great!

 There are also a few iconic Riga travel guide landmarks in the Centre.
 The Freedom Monument, in particular, is one of the most interesting.
 It’s a memorial for the fallen soldiers of the Latvian War of Independence, which took place between 1918 and 1920.
-This is the most popular things to do in Riga.
+Visiting it is among the most popular things to do in Riga.

 The Centre also hosts the Esplanade Park, only a block away from the Freedom Monument.
 This is a beautiful metropolitan park from the early 20th century that hosts a variety of areas.
 Nowadays, it is a popular hangout for locals and tourists alike and a gem of any Riga travel guide.
 You can find statues of iconic Latvians in here, including poet Rainis, and the country’s first commander in chief, Oskars Kalpaks.
 There are also some fountains, resting areas and even a few places to eat, all of which are particularly lovely on the sunnier days.